parthenon-hpc-lab/athenapk/docs/cluster.md

 new_cell_mass = cell_mass - cell_mass/cold_t_acc*dt;
 ```
 As with the Bondi-like accretion prescriptions, this mass is removed such that
-the velocity and temperature of the cell remains the same.
-Momentum and energy
+the momentum and energy densities are unchanged.
-density thus will also change.

 ## AGN Feedback